oxc-project/oxc-project.github.io/src/docs/learn/architecture/ast-tools.md

 ### Workflow

-- A user changes the oxc_crate.
+- A user changes code in repo.
 - A watch change picks it up.
 - Parse all types marked `#[ast]`.
 - Record details of all AST types in a schema.